rocky-linux/documentation/en/rocky/8/guides/ssl_keys_https.md

 `Email Address []:` This field is optional, you can decide to fill it out or just hit 'Enter' to skip.

 Next, you will be asked to enter extra attributes which can be skipped by hitting 'Enter' through both:

 ```
 Please enter the following 'extra' attributes
 to be sent with your certificate request
 A challenge password []:
 An optional company name []:
 ```

 Now you should have generated your CSR.

 ## Purchasing The Certificate

 Each certificate vendor will have basically the same procedure.
 You purchase the SSL and term (1 or 2 years, etc.) and then you submit your CSR.
-To do this, you will need to use the more command and then copy the contents of your CSR file.
+To do this, you will need to use the `more` command, and then copy the contents of your CSR file.

 `more ourownwiki.com.csr`